RI-SE/smirk/docs/System Test Specification.md

 | TC-REQ-12    | SYS-ROB-REQ4 | VMC | The radar tracking component returns a pedestrian with TTC < 4s within 75 m | The pedestrian recognition component identifies the pedestrian |

 Comments regarding individual test cases:
+- TC-OS-[1-32]: Each TC represents an operational scenario in which SMIRK either shall or shall not commence PAEB.
+- TC-RAND-[1-32]: Each TC represents an operational scenario with random perturbations compared to TC-OS-[1-32].
+Note that the new scenarios might no longer lead to a collision.
+If the object and ego car are on a collission course, however, SMIRK shall or shall not commence PAEB.
 - TC-REQ-1: For all collected frames with a detected pedestrian with TTC < 4s, calculate how many pedestrians are not identified.
 A passing test case means none were missed.
 - TC-REQ-2: For all collected frames with a basic shape with TTC < 4s, calculate how many pedestrians are identified.
 A passing test case means no pedestrian were found.
 - TC-REQ-3: For all collected frames with a detected pedestrian with TTC < 4s within 75 m, calculate the true positive rate.
 At least 93% is required for a passing test case.